Make mortgage repayments simpler with five-year fixed-rate mortgages

 This is exactly what it says on the tin: a fee charged by your broker should you use one.

-If your broker doesn’t charge you a fee, it may instead take a commission from the provider you choose.
-This is quite an expensive fee, at an average of £500.
+If your broker doesn’t charge you a fee, it will instead take a commission from the provider you choose.

 Telegraphic transfer fee

 You may find it listed as a CHAPS (Clearing House Automated Payment System), and it is a payment for your mortgage provider to transfer the money to your solicitor.

 It's often non-refundable, whether or not the deal falls through.
 Fortunately, it’s usually between £25 and £50, which hopefully won’t break the bank if it isn’t refunded.